Lou Ferrigno

 Louis Jude Ferrigno Sr. (/fəˈrɪɡnoʊ/ fə-RIG-noh, /it/; born November 9, 1951) is an American actor and retired professional bodybuilder.
 He won an IFBB Mr. America title and two consecutive IFBB Mr. Universe titles, and appeared in the documentary film Pumping Iron (1977).

 As an actor, he is best known for his title role in the CBS television series The Incredible Hulk (1977–1982) and vocally reprising the role in subsequent animated and computer-generated incarnations.

 He has also appeared in European-produced fantasy-adventures such as Hercules (1983) and Sinbad of the Seven Seas (1989), and as himself in the sitcom The King of Queens and the 2009 comedy I Love You, Man.

 Early life

 Ferrigno was born in Brooklyn, New York, to Victoria and Matt Ferrigno, a police lieutenant.
-He is of Italian, specifically Campanian, descent, with his mother hailing from Conca dei Marini and his paternal grandparents from Amalfi and Cava de' Tirreni.
-Soon after he was born, Ferrigno says he believes he had a series of ear infections and lost 75% to 80% of his hearing, though his condition was not diagnosed until he was three years old.
+He is of Italian descent, with his mother hailing from Conca dei Marini and his paternal grandparents from Amalfi and Cava de' Tirreni.
+Ferrigno says he lost 75% to 80% of his hearing to what he believes were a series of ear infections soon after he was born, though his condition was not diagnosed until he was three years old.
 Hearing loss and his speech impediment caused Ferrigno to be bullied by peers during his childhood who called him "deaf" and "mute".
 He began reading comic books such as Hulk and Spider-Man at this time, later saying "I was obsessed with power," and "I wanted to be strong enough so that I could be able to defend myself," which eventually made him take up bodybuilding: "My father rejected me because I was not the perfect son, so I fantasized about being like The Hulk and that’s what led to bodybuilding".

-Ferrigno started weight training at the age of 13, citing bodybuilder and Hercules star Steve Reeves as one of his role models.
+Ferrigno started weight training at the age of 13, citing the bodybuilder and Hercules star Steve Reeves as one of his role models.
 Because he could not afford to buy weights, he made his own using a broomstick and pails which he partially filled with cement.
 Ferrigno attended St. Athanasius Grammar School and Brooklyn Technical High School, where he learned metal working.